2024 United States House of Representatives elections in Washington

-The 2024 United States House of Representatives elections in Washington were held on November 5, 2024, to elect the ten U.S. representatives from the State of Washington, one from each of the state's congressional districts.
+The 2024 United States House of Representatives elections in Washington were held on November 5, 2024, to elect the ten U.S. representatives from the State of Washington, one from each of the state's 10 congressional districts.
 The elections coincided with the 2024 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
-The primary elections took place on August 6, 2024.
+The primary elections took place on August 6, 2024 using a top-two primary system where candidates of all parties run against each other and the top two vote-getters advance to the general election.

 District 1

 The incumbent was Democrat Suzan DelBene, who was re-elected with 63.5% of the vote in 2022.